 One of the most unique features of the SkyPod is the Fairground Rides which are situated on the top of the Tower.
 These are not the most epic or unique rides, in fact on a base level they are mostly really tame, but their location, XXXX feet above the ground makes them terrifying thrill rides!

 Insanity is a simple spinning ride.
-The seats are attached to arms that spin around an axis and slowly tilt backward so the riders are looking down towards the floor.
+The seats are attached to arms that spin around an axis and slowly tilt backward so the riders are looking down toward the floor.
 Not exactly exciting, however, the whole ride moves out over the edge of the Deck meaning the drop below then is 900ft above the ground, making this a stomach-churning anxiety-spiking horror ride.

 Big Shot is probably the best basic ride and is a simple Drop Tower.
-It’s a 160ft catapulted tower that fires riders up before dropping back down and these kinds of rides are always pretty thrilling, however Big Shot is situated 921feet above the ground at its beginning, making the highest point rather exhilarating!
+It’s a 160ft catapulted tower that fires riders up before dropping back down and these kinds of rides are always pretty thrilling, however, Big Shot is situated 921 feet above the ground at its beginning, making the highest point rather exhilarating!

 The scariest ride of them all is X-Scream.
 Again it is pretty tame and would be dull as dishwater on the ground, Essentially it’s just a short section of roller coaster track that sits on a see-saw.
 When the See Saw tips up the roller coaster rolls to the end f the track and stops at the last second.
 It then tips back and returns to the other end.
 It completes this a couple of times.

 Pretty boring, but yep you guessed it the end of the track is situated 877 feet above the ground!
 While you know the ride will stop and the car will not plunge to your doom below, your brain can have a hard time processing that!